A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have shown how fibrations can be used to give a uniform account to operational logical relations for higher-order languages with generic effects and a rather liberal operational semantics.
-Our framework encompasses both traditional, set-based logical relations and logical relations on non-cartesian-closed categories --- such as the one of measurable spaces --- as well as the recently introduced differential logical relations.
+We have shown how fibrations can be used to give a uniform account of operational logical relations for higher-order languages with generic effects and a rather liberal operational semantics.
+Our framework encompasses both traditional, set-based logical relations and logical relations on non-cartesian-closed categories --- such as one of measurable spaces --- as well as the recently introduced differential logical relations.
 In particular, our analysis sheds a new light on the mathematical foundation of both pure and effectful differential logical relations.
-Further examples of logical relations that can be described in our framework include classic Kripke logical relations \cite{mitchell} (take fibrations of poset-indexed relations) as well as logical relations for information flow (the latter could be approached both as suitable Kripke logical relations or by considering a shallow semantics on the category of classified sets~\cite{DBLP:journals/pacmpl/Kavvos19}).
+Further examples of logical relations that can be described in our framework include classic Kripke logical relations \cite{mitchell} (take fibrations of poset-indexed relations).
 Additionally, since differential logical relations can be used to reason about nontrivial notions such as program sensitivity and cost analysis \cite{DalLagoG22}, our framework can be used for reasoning about the same notions too.

 Even if general, the vehicle calculus of this work lacks some important programming language features, such as recursive types and polymorphism.
 Our framework being operational, the authors suspect that the addition of polymorphism should not be problematic, whereas the addition of full recursion may require to come up with abstract notions of step-indexed logical relations \cite{AppelMcAllester/TOPLAS/2001,DBLP:journals/corr/abs-1103-0510}.
 In general, the proposed framework looks easily extensible and adaptable.
 To reason about a given calculus, one should pick a fibration with a logical structure supporting the kind of analysis one is interested in and whose base category has enough structure to model its interactive behaviour.
 For instance, in this work we just need products and a monad on the base category but, e.g., to model sum types, we would need also coproducts to describe case analysis.
 On the logical side, we have just considered standard intuitionistic connectives but, e.g., to support more quantitative analysis, one may need to use fibrations supporting linear connectives and modalities \cite{Schulman08,MelliesZ15,LicataS17,DagninoR21,DagninoP22}.